apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.CredentialVarSelector">CredentialVarSelector</a>, <a href="#apps.kubeblocks.io/v1alpha1.PodVarSelector">PodVarSelector</a>, <a href="#apps.kubeblocks.io/v1alpha1.ServiceRefVarSelector">ServiceRefVarSelector</a>, <a href="#apps.kubeblocks.io/v1alpha1.ServiceVarSelector">ServiceVarSelector</a>)
 </p>
 <div>
-<p>ClusterObjectReference contains information to let you locate the referenced object inside the same cluster.</p>
+<p>ClusterObjectReference defines information to let you locate the referenced object inside the same cluster.</p>
 </div>
 <table>
 <thead>